 People with depression can sometimes behave in a way that makes their depression worse, such as:

-Postpartum depression can also lead to the development of depressive disorder in children.
+Postpartum depression can also lead to the development of the depressive disorder in children.

 The consequences of depression on cognitive and motor functions